kathuhlee/point-of-sale/tektacos/README.md

+POS System

 You are tasked with creating a point-of-sale system for a taco restaurant called TEKtacos.

 Your POS systems must be able to:
 • Create an order for a customer
 • Create and customize the components of the order, which can include: o Entrées